Plan Your Visit

 Green Sand Beach – Just three miles from South Point, visit Papakolea Beach for its gorgeous green sand.
 This beach is only one of four green sand beaches in the world.
 From Highway 11 toward Kona, find the South Point road sign between mile markers 69 and 70.
 Take this road for about eight miles to a parking area.
 Beach access is by foot only and is 2.5 miles each way from the parking area.

-Kahuku Unit – This are of Hawai'i Volcanoes National Park is open from Wednesday to Sunday (9 a.m. to 4 p.m.).
+Kahuku Unit – This section of Hawai'i Volcanoes National Park is open from Wednesday to Sunday (9 a.m. to 4 p.m.).
 The entrance is near mile marker 70.5 on Highway 11.

 Ka'u Coffee Mill – Free tours are offered daily at 10 a.m., 12 p.m. and 2 p.m. followed by free coffee tastings.